 There is a non-refundable application fee of $50.
 Pay now.

-The tuition for Class 37 (2013-14) will be $4,000 for employees of companies that are members of the Cincinnati USA Regional Chamber.
-If your company or organization is not a member, call Dan Hurley at 513.579.3141 to discuss options.
+Tuition is $4,500 for employees of companies that are members of the Cincinnati USA Regional Chamber.
+If your company or organization is not a member, call Amy Thompson at 513.579.3141 to discuss options.
 A limited number of partial scholarships are granted annual to members of smaller not-for-profits and entrepreneurs who require financial assistance.

 Recommend a candidate for our next Leadership Cincinnati class.